Issei Ishida

 Issei Ishida (いしだ 壱成, Ishida Issei), real name Issei Hoshikawa (星川 一星, Hoshikawa Issei), is a Japanese actor and musician.

 Personal life

 Ishida was born in Tokyo.
-His father is an actor Junichi Ishida, and his mother is Mari Hoshikawa (author-translator), an anti-nuclear activist in charge of site management on "Datsu Genpatsu no Hi" at Greens Japan.
-His uncle, Jun Hoshikawa, was the executive director of Greenpeace Japan, and his half-sister is the model Sumire.
-His paternal grandfather was a former NHK announcer Takeshi Ishida, and his great-grandfather was Taketaro Ishida, a reporter of the former Chūgai Shōgyō Shinpō (now The Nikkei).
-His aunt is musician Momoko Ishida.
+His father is actor Junichi Ishida, and his mother is Mari Hoshikawa is an author and translator as well as the director of the Fuchuu City, Tokyo branch of Greens Japan, focusing on denuclearization activism.
+His uncle, Jun Hoshikawa, was the executive director of Greenpeace Japan.
+His half-sister is the model Sumire.
+His paternal grandfather was former NHK announcer, Takeshi Ishida, and his great-grandfather was Taketaro Ishida, a reporter for the former Chūgai Shōgyō Shinpō (now The Nikkei).
+His aunt is a musician, Momoko Ishida.

 Early life

 His father, Junichi, married Mari Hoshikawa when they were students.
 Issei was born when his parents were twenty years old.
 His parents divorced when he was three, and he was raised by his mother, with his paternal grandfather Takeshi becoming a substitute for his father.
 Ishida grew up moving from one place to another such as Yakushima, Yatsugatake, and Oregon in the United States.